davydovanton/awesome-hanami/README.md

 * [assets-publisher-for-hanami](https://github.com/cabeza-de-termo/assets-publisher-for-hanami) - A framework to declare bundles of assets in your Lotus application, compile them into a public folder and add them to your template.
 * [hanami-bootstrap](https://github.com/davydovanton/hanami-bootstrap) - Bootstrap wrapper for hanami framework.
 * [jquery-hanami](https://rubygems.org/gems/jquery-hanami) - This gem provides jQuery and the jQuery-ujs driver for your Hanami application.
+* [hanami-webpack](https://github.com/samuelsimoes/hanami-webpack) - A RubyGem to allow you to use the Webpack as your asset pipeline in Hanami.

 ### Authentication and OAuth
 * [hanami-rodauth](https://github.com/davydovanton/hanami-rodauth) - Rodauth wrapper for hanami apps